MorrisJobke/morrisjobke.github.io/_posts/2013-06-20-GSoC-First-report.markdown

 ### Bad news

-The current state of the future branch isn't fully tested and the "fulltree" switch is not (yet) available.
+The current state of the master branch isn't fully tested and the "fulltree" switch is not (yet) available.

 ### Good news